Murder of Tracie McBride: Crime

 On February 18, 1995, 44-year old Louis Jones drove onto Goodfellow Air Force Base in San Angelo, Texas, and kidnapped Private Tracie Joy McBride, a 19-year old from Centerville, Minnesota.
-Jones was looking for his ex-wife, whom he had abducted and raped two days prior but instead decided to kidnap McBride.
-McBride was on the telephone with a friend, and in a laundry facility when she was abducted.
+Jones was looking for his ex-wife, whom he had abducted and raped two days prior, but instead decided to kidnap McBride.
+McBride was at a laundry facility and on the telephone with a friend when she was abducted.
 Two privates tried to rescue McBride, but Jones rendered one, Private Michael Peacock, unconscious by hitting him.

 Jones took McBride to his house, raped her, and held her in a closet.
 He forced McBride to use hydrogen peroxide on herself, washed McBride's clothes, and forced McBride to walk on towels; these efforts were part of an attempt to conceal the crime by hiding any fibers and other possible evidence.
 He then drove McBride to a remote area and beat her to death with a tire iron.
-McBride died under a bridge, off U.S. Route 277 in Coke County, Texas, about 27 mi north of San Angelo.
+McBride died under a bridge off U.S. Route 277 in Coke County, Texas, about 27 mi north of San Angelo.
 McBride had been hit in the head at least nine times.
 Dr. Jan Garavaglia, who was an associate medical examiner in Bexar County at the time of the murder, examined McBride's body.
 Garavaglia stated that the trauma to her head was "worse than most high-impact car wrecks".
 Jones likely forced McBride to walk to the point where she was killed; only mud was found on her boots, and no scuff marks were present.
 McBride's body was found clothed in her U.S. Army battle uniform, itself in excellent condition; the clothing had no forensic evidence of rape.
 The undergarments were not present.

 Jones was arrested on March 1 by the San Angelo Police Department for sexually assaulting his ex-wife, Staff Sergeant Sandra Lane, after she filed a complaint with the Air Force's Office of Special Investigations (OSI).
 OSI agents made an inquiry to Jones on whether he was involved in McBride's abduction, and Jones confessed to killing her; he then led authorities to McBride's body.
 Initially, Jones said he did not rape McBride.
 McBride's body was autopsied by Garavaglia at the Bexar County Forensic Science Center in San Antonio, Texas.
 Due to the unusually cool weather and the placement of the body under a bridge, the body was well preserved.
 Despite Jones' efforts to conceal the rape, Garavaglia was able to determine that Jones had raped McBride, and this fact allowed federal prosecutors to ask for the death penalty.
 Jones later confessed to a psychiatrist to raping McBride.